Lecturer: Helen Pain

 Reading list (divided by lectures) indicating REQUIRED and SUGGESTED materials

-Unit 2: Information and materials for Student seminar series 2 (SSS2) and Assignment 2, including SSS2 topics
+UPDATED 17th March Unit 2: Information and materials for Student seminar series 2 (SSS2) and Assignment 2, including SSS2 papers

 Feedback and marking information, including marking guides (rubrics) for the assignments

 The course begins by presenting introductory lectures and readings about several core systems (i.e. existent adaptive learning environments) that will be referenced throughout the semester as examples for more specific topic units, including but not limited to user modelling, metacognition, feedback, and system evaluation.
 Topic units will be supported by additional reading and class activities.
-Currently, there is one scheduled guest lecture related to educational data mining.
+There may also be a small number of scheduled guest lectures (to be confirmed - probably not this year...).

 Student Seminar Series (SSS)

 The student seminar series (SSS) combine out-of-class preparation with a student-led presentation to the rest of the class.
 The seminar tasks are designed to add more in-depth information to the introductory lectures, and allow students to practice key skills for the assignments in a context where their classmates can help them, and where they can get formative feedback (see below).
-There are two seminar series, with all students participating in each series as a part of a small group (about 4 students).
+There will be two seminar series this year, with all students participating in each series as a part of a small group (about 4 to 5 students).

 Each seminar series is linked to a written assignment.
 This assignment will build directly on the task that students have accomplished in their seminar, and the seminar readings.
 Thus, the seminar instructions and the assignment are introduced at the same time, so that students have a chance to choose the combined seminar/assignment topic that interests them most.